About Voula Halliday

 Voula is committed to small businesses and supports local and sustainable food systems.
 In this spirit, she engages with her community to get to know her local Farmer’s Markets, independent shops and small businesses, and the people who work within her community, prioritizing spending on local goods as a first choice.

 Through this challenging time, Voula has volunteered her marketing and writing skills, fundraising efforts, and strategic planning to the SaveHospitality.ca team since the earliest days of the pandemic.
 She has worked with the team to support their mission, build outreach and awareness, and communicate to all levels of government with urgency about the crisis brought on by the pandemic that has shuttered independent restaurants, pushed small business owners into debt, and caused industry workers throughout the country employment and income loss.

-Voula lives with her husband in Peterborough, Ontario, a beautiful city in the Kawartha Lake District.
-Living in Peterborough, she can easily visit the Peterborough Lift Lock, a sight she loves to see and one of the most magnificent structures in the world.
+Voula lives with her husband in Peterborough, Ontario, a beautiful city in the Kawartha Lakes District.
+Living in Peterborough, she can easily visit the Peterborough Lift Lock, a sight she loves to see that she considers one of the most magnificent structures in the world.